pouyabagheri/portfolio/README.md

 3. Contact
 4. About

-Home page should show image gallery http://www.rolandsnooks.com/ - layout like this site
+Done - Home page should show image gallery http://www.rolandsnooks.com/ - layout like this site

 Host password protection using free Azure Account - Singup Pouya for free Azure Account